Transparency of the Regulatory System

 The government of Antigua and Barbuda has stated its commitment to achieving better development outcomes through improved transparency and accountability in the management of public finances.
-The government has developed a Medium-Term Debt Management Strategy (MTDS) (covering the period 2016-2020) aimed at minimizing debt servicing, budgetary costs, and risk exposure to government while making every effort to maintain debt at a sustainable level.
+As a member of the ECCU Monetary Council, the government of Antigua and Barbuda is committed to reaching the debt ratio target of 60 percent by 2030.
+The government hopes to achieve this by minimizing debt servicing, budgetary costs, and risk exposure to government while making every effort to maintain debt at a sustainable level.

-The government enacted the Miscellaneous Amendments Act 2018 in December 2018, which ensured a number of important international standards were reflected in national legislation.
+The government enacted the Miscellaneous Amendments Act at the end of 2018, which ensured a number of important international standards were reflected in national legislation.
 The government has also reduced the proportion of revenue required to pay the interest on government debt.
 The most recent Caribbean Financial Action Task Force (CFATF) Mutual Evaluation assessment found Antigua and Barbuda to be largely compliant.

 The ECCB is the supervisory authority over financial institutions registered under the Banking Act of 2015.